OpenDgraph/Dgraph-Bulk-Script/README.md

 # Query for

-Right after the bulkload and then the server is UP.
+Right after the bulkload and then the Alpha is UP.
 Query in Ratel for this:

 ````
 {